mrzacarias/slate/source/includes/ApiV1BookVisit.md

 # Book Visit

-The **Book Visit** endpoint is responsible to save all the data acquired during a complete visit (readings, customer information, etc.) on the insight database.
+The **Book Visit** endpoint is the most importante input entry on our API, responsible to save all the data acquired during a complete visit (readings, customer information, appointment, etc.) on the insight database.

 <aside class="warn">
 Do not require <a href="#basic-authentication">authentication</a>.